nabil2i/hgnx-stage1/README.md

 - **Slack Name:** The response should include the slack_name passed as a GET request query parameter.
 - **Current Day of the Week:** Display the current day of the week in full (e.g., Monday, Tuesday, etc.).
 - **Current UTC Time:** Return the current UTC time, accurate within a +/-2 minute window.
-- **Track:** The response should display the track of the you signed up for (Backend).
+- **Track:** The response should display the track you signed up for (Backend).
 This will be based on the track GET parameter passed to the endpoint.
 - **GitHub File URL:** Include a direct link to the specific file in the GitHub repository that's being executed.
 - **GitHub Repo URL:** Include a link to the main page of the \* \*\*GitHub repository containing the project's entire source code.
 - **Status Code:** Return 200 as Integer.